kragen/derctuo/markdown/sentential-database.md

 ----------------------------

 Computers are great at iteration.
-You can integrate a system of ordinary differential equations with Euler's method in Python in a minute or two of programming, using a fraction of a second of CPU
+You can integrate a system of ordinary differential equations with Euler’s method in Python in a minute or two of programming, using a fraction of a second of CPU
 time: